White Light/White Heat: Cover artwork

 The original album cover for White Light/White Heat is a faint image of a tattoo of a skull.
 The tattoo was that of Joe Spencer, who played the lead role in Warhol's 1967 film Bike Boy.
 Spencer starred as a hustler in a motorcycle gang and is seen taking a shower in the movie.
 Although he was not credited for the cover design as with their debut, it was Warhol's idea to use a black-on-black picture of the tattoo.
-Reed selected the image from the negatives from the film, and it was enlarged and distorted by Billy Name, one of the members of the Factory.
+Reed selected the image from the negatives from the film, and it was enlarged and distorted by Billy Name of the Factory.
 Morrison, however, states that the cover was picked by him.
 On the physical version of the album, this can only be seen when viewing the cover from a certain angle.
-On the back of the album is a photo of the band members at the Boston Tea Party, a concert venue.
+On the back of the album is a photo of the band members at the Boston Tea Party, a concert venue in Boston.
 Morrison chose the photo and liked it, while Tucker thought that both she and Reed looked terrible on it.

 There also exists a unique MGM Records UK cover, made in 1971, featuring a white background and abstract toy soldiers.
 The UK cover was not authorized by the band members.
 In 1974, the album was reissued by MGM under the title Archetypes.
 The cover of this version features two men wearing helmets standing in front of a Woolworth's.